markbaaijens/rpmusicserver/README.md

 ### Update and install from local files
 As a developer, you want to test your changes on a physical machine (Pi).
 As the changes in the code are usually done on a different machine than the one on which the test takes places, you have to have a way to transfer your code to the (test) Pi and install them to see the result.

-To have the code locally on your machine:
+To have the code locally on your development-machine:
 * clone/download the git-repo from [github](https://github.com/markbaaijens/rpmusicserver) (instructions can be found there)
 * place the code in a folder, something like `~/source/rpmusicserver`

 Copy local code to a Pi and install the changed code:
-* (make your code changes)
 * `cd <source-folder of rpmusicserver>`
 * `rsync -r ./* pi@rpmsdev:/tmp/rpmusicserver`
   * password: `rpms`